neurolabusc/crnl/psyc589888/index.md

 ### Description:

 Functional magnetic resonance imaging is a recent and powerful tool for inferring brain function.
 This technique identifies brain regions that are activated by different tasks – for example we can find the brain regions that activate when someone sees a familiar face.
 This course is designed to give students an understanding of the potential and limitations of this technique, and the ability to critically evaluate the inferences that can be drawn from fMRI.
 The course describes all stages of an fMRI study – from the design of the behavioral task (e.g. asking the participant to view faces), to the image processing (e.g. correcting images for head movements that occurred during scanning), through to statistical analysis (identifying brain regions that are activated by a task).

+This laboratory course offers hands-on STEM training with a focus on magnetic resonance imaging (MRI).
+Students develop a foundational understanding of MRI physics and gain direct experience with image acquisition.
+They also use [NeurodeskEDU high-performance computing]((https://github.com/neurodesk/neurodeskedu)) tools to preprocess, analyze, and visualize neuroimaging data, applying both classical and artificial intelligence–based methods.
+Through these activities, students learn how MRI advances our understanding of the human mind and functions as a transformative tool in clinical practice.

 ### Lectures